elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 common in microscopy, materials science, and climatology, among others.
-But here we will show you how to produce a {abbr}`RAG` in a few lines of code using NetworkX (a Python library to analyze graphs and networks), and a filter from SciPy's N-dimensional image processing submodule, `ndimage`.
+But here we will show you how to produce a {abbr}`RAG` in a few lines of code using NetworkX (a Python library to analyze graphs and networks), and
+% TODO: apply intersphinx to whole book a filter from SciPy's N-dimensional image processing submodule, {mod}`ndimage <scipy.ndimage>`.

 > **The origins of Elegant SciPy {.callout}**
 >